Vyral/amy-smits/_posts/2019-02-01-where-are-the-best-places-to-catch-a-show-in-summit-county.md

 {% include youtube.html %}

-This month, we’re excited to take a look at some great theatre venues around Summit County.
-Here are three of our favorites.
+<p style="text-align: center;"><em>This month, we’re excited to take a look at some great theatre venues around Summit County.
+Here are three of our favorites.</em></p>

 Each month, we’re introducing you to new and exciting businesses around Summit County.